sph-mn/sph-web-app/other/documentation/manual.md

 ```

 # response creation
-* the expected response object type depends on the send-response procedure used by the current server. by default this is swa-http-send-response from \.(link-c-one ("sph-web-app-http")). different servers or response sender procedures can be used for protocols other than http
+the expected response object type depends on the ``send-response`` procedure used by the current server. by default this is ``swa-http-send-response`` from [(sph web app http)](http://sph.mn/c/view/dm). different servers or response sender procedures can be used for protocols other than http

-* after importing (sph web app http) you can use the following short respond bindings to create http responses. use them as results of procedures subsequently returned from app-respond
+after importing ``(sph web app http)`` you can use the following short respond bindings to create http responses. use them to create procedure results subsequently returned from app-respond

 ## respond
 examples